jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Overwrites the default response payload for all the HAProxy's generated HTTP responses.

-* `http-response-<code>`: Represents all the payload of HAProxy or HAProxy Ingress generated HTTP responses.
+* `http-response-<code>`: Represents all the payload of HAProxy or N42 Gateway generated HTTP responses.
 Used to be a global option up to v0.15, since v0.16 their scope vary depending on the status code.
 Change `<code>` to one of the supported HTTP status code.
 See Supported codes below.
 * `http-response-prometheus-root`: Response used on requests sent to the root context of the prometheus exporter port.

 **Supported codes**

 The following list has all the HTTP status codes supported by the controller, as well as the scope it is applied:

-> [!NB] All the overwrites refer to HAProxy or HAProxy Ingress generated responses, e.g. a 403 response overwrite will not change a 403 response generated by a backend server, but instead only 403 responses that HAProxy generates itself, such as when an allow list rule denies a request to reach a backend server.
+> [!NB] All the overwrites refer to HAProxy or N42 Gateway generated responses, e.g. a 403 response overwrite will not change a 403 response generated by a backend server, but instead only 403 responses that HAProxy generates itself, such as when an allow list rule denies a request to reach a backend server.

 > All descriptions with `[haproxy]` refers to internal HAProxy responses, described in the [HAProxy documentation](https://docs.haproxy.org/2.8/configuration.html#1.3.1) or in the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
-All the others are handled and issued by HAProxy Ingress configurations.
+All the others are handled and issued by N42 Gateway configurations.

 | Code  | Scope     | Reason | Description |
 |-------|-----------|--------|-------------|